latrobe-design-system/latrobe-design-system.github.io/_docs/makers/develop.md

 dist folder contains the CSS and JS compiled (by gulp) from the CSS and JS in the src folder as well as required static files - starter template, fonts, images.

 src directory contains all the component code.

+build components here.

+Make use  of SCSS variables, mixins and functions to ensure consistency of layout and look and feel.

+Vertical spacing is determined by top margins.
+Make use of spunits function for sizes, padding and margins to achieve 0.25rem grid.